 Don’t say pokemon…

-“Rei and Bernard,” his radio says.
+“Irina and Fareed,” his radio says.
 “I don’t kn-wait… oh shit-Paul to all points, we have a Tier 1 on site!”

 “Talk about good timing,” Blue mutters as they break into a run.
 “I thought this whole visit would be boring.”